fixrb/test_tube/README.md

 ## Usage

-Let's experiment the answer to the Ultimate Question of Life, the Universe, and
+Assuming we'd like to experiment on the answer to the Ultimate Question of Life, the Universe, and Everything with the following matcher:
-Everything:

 ```ruby
 class BeTheAnswer